hmc-cs111-fall2015/piconot/design.md

+# Design

-Who is the target for this design, e.g., are you assuming any knowledge on the part of the language users?
+## Who is the target for this design, e.g., are you assuming any knowledge on the part of the language users?

-Why did you choose this design, i.e., why did you think it would be a good idea for users to express the maze-searching computation using this syntax?
+## Why did you choose this design, i.e., why did you think it would be a good idea for users to express the maze-searching computation using this syntax?

-What behaviors are easier to express in your design than in Picobot’s original design?
+## What behaviors are easier to express in your design than in Picobot’s original design?
 If there are no such behaviors, why not?

-What behaviors are more difficult to express in your design than in Picobot’s original design?
+## What behaviors are more difficult to express in your design than in Picobot’s original design?
 If there are no such behaviors, why not?

-On a scale of 1–10 (where 10 is “very different”), how different is your syntax from PicoBot’s original design?
+## On a scale of 1–10 (where 10 is “very different”), how different is your syntax from PicoBot’s original design?

-Is there anything you don’t like about your design?
+## Is there anything you don’t like about your design?